cdl-geneseo/geneseo-dictionary/W/Whatev.md

 # Whatev

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Whatev

 Created by  Unknown User (alu1), last modified by  Jack Katz on May 07, 2022

 Abbreviation of the word &quot;whatever&quot;.
 Used in similar context to &quot;whatever&quot;.